kubeflow/website/content/en/docs/components/pipelines/user-guides/core-functions/_index.md

 +++
 title = "Core Functions"
-description = "Documentation for users of Kubeflow Pipelines." weight = 2
+description = "Learn about the core functions of Kubeflow Pipelines." weight = 2
 +++